christophdanger/xpress/iac/aws/ec2/terraform/docs/EPIC_2_SUMMARY.md

 ## Overview

-Epic 2 (Automated Deployment & Configuration) has been successfully implemented with comprehensive GitHub Actions workflows that provide automated ERPNext deployment, SSL configuration, and operational management for the AWS EC2 infrastructure.
+Epic 2 (Automated Deployment & Configuration) has been successfully implemented with comprehensive GitHub Actions workflow templates that provide automated ERPNext deployment, SSL configuration, and operational management for the AWS EC2 infrastructure.

+**Important**: All workflows have been converted to templates located in `/templates/github-actions/` to support the repository's role as a reference implementation library.

 ## Completed User Stories

 ### ✅ User Story 2.1: Automated Application Deployment
-- **Implementation**: `.github/workflows/epic2-deploy-erpnext.yml`
+- **Template**: `/templates/github-actions/deploy-erpnext.yml.template`
 - **Triggers**: Push to `develop` branch or manual dispatch
 - **Features**:
   - Automated ERPNext deployment using frappe_docker